Bloke Plateau

-The Bloke Plateau (Bloška planota, Bloke) is an extensive bowl-like plateau in southwest Slovenia, part of the traditional region of Inner Carniola.
+The Bloke Plateau (Bloška planota, Bloke) is an extensive bowl-like plateau in southern Slovenia, part of the traditional region of Inner Carniola.

 Geography

 The Bloke Plateau measures approximately 15 km long and 10 km wide.
 It ranges in elevation between 700 m and 800 m.
 Together with the Rakitna tectonic block, the plateau is delineated by two distinct Dinaric faults.
 According to the geographer Anton Melik, the Bloke Plateau is a remnant of a Pliocene peneplain in the middle of the rejuvenated terrain.
 Poorly permeable karst limestone and Triassic dolomite (in the northern part of the plateau) conditioned the formation of typical surface watercourses (Bloščica Creek and Blatnica Creek), which are bounded by wet grasslands and minerotrophic fens.
 Lake Bloke (Bloško jezero), a reservoir, lies near the settlement of Volčje.
 Water flows below ground from the Bloke Plateau into Lake Cerknica.
 The plateau's many hills divide it into the Bloščica Valley and Ločica Valley (or Farovščica Valley), which join to form the Bloke–Fara Karst Field (Bloško-Farovško polje).
 There are 45 settlements on the plateau, administratively belonging to the Municipality of Bloke.

 The Bloke Plateau is accessible from several directions, especially from the Ljubljana and Littoral directions via the A1 Freeway and the town of Unec via Cerknica and from Lower Carniola via Ribnica and Sodražica.
 Points of interest in the area include Cross Cave (5 km), Lake Cerknica (12 km), Snežnik Castle (16 km), and Rak Škocjan Park (a protected landscape area; 20 km).
 Geographically, the Bloke Plateau also extends to Snežnik Regional Park.